-Byte write operations are supported by the CY7C1312KV18.
-A write operation is initiated as described in the Write Operations section.
-The bytes that are written are determined by BWS0 and BWS1, which are sampled with each set of 18-bit data words.
-Asserting the appropriate Byte Write Select input during the data portion of a write latches the data being presented and writes it into the device.
-Deasserting the Byte write select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
-This feature is used to simplify read, modify, or write operations to a byte write operation.
+Byte write operations are supported by the CY7C1423KV18.
+A write operation is initiated as described in Write Operations on page 6.
+The bytes that are written are determined by BWS_0 and BWS_1 , which are sampled with each set of 18-bit data words.
+Asserting the appropriate byte write select input during the data portion of a write latches the data being presented and writes it into the device.
+Deasserting the byte write select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
+This feature is used to simplify read, modify, and write operations to a byte write operation.